Soccer Variations Around the World: A Full Guide

 American football

-In the 60s of the XIX century, students of several American universities jointly invented a new team sport.
-It became something between soccer and rugby and was called American football.
+In the 1960s students of several American universities jointly invented a new team sport which became something between soccer and rugby and was called American football.
+In the following years, this game became a full-fledged sport and quickly gained popularity.

 Futsal